-Clinical training will be arranged on successful completion of theory training and must be commenced within 3 months of the practical workshop.
-These clinics are supported by SHINE SA’s highly experienced IUD trainers.
-A minimum number of competent IUD insertions needs to be achieved.
+The clinical training sessions are supported by SHINE SA’s highly experienced IUD insertion trainers.
+To successfully complete this training a minimum number of competent IUD insertions must be achieved.
 This generally takes 2-3 clinical sessions.
 Certification of competency is at the discretion of the Coordinator of Medical Education.

-Applicants must be a Medical Practitioner with at least two years postgraduate experience and have current medical registration with the Medical Board of Australia.
+Applicants must be a Medical Practitioner with at least two years postgraduate experience, have current medical registration with the Medical Board of Australia and have unconditional AHPRA registration.
 Current DCSI child related screening is required.
 Adequate Professional Indemnity Insurance is the sole responsibility of the participant.

 Please note: IUD insertion training does not include training in use of speculums for cervical screening.